Residency Match Day: What to Do If You Don't Match

 Dr. Pelzman points out that “the two most important factors in obtaining a dream residency spot are a solid academic base (e.g. grades and Step scores) and networking.
 It goes without saying that everyone should study hard for Step I and II and perform at a high level during their clerkships.
 Networking, however, can be a difference-maker in your application.
 Strong letters of recommendation from prominent academic physicians can be a foot in the door at the most competitive residencies.
 For smaller residencies, doing an away rotation at your dream program can be far and away the most important component of your application!”

-Another option for med school graduates is the Supplemental Offer and Acceptance Program (SOAP), an organization which helps unmatched applicants find open spots.
-In SOAP, applicants can apply to a maximum of 45 programs; 30 programs during the first cycle (Monday), 10 programs during the second cycle (Wednesday) and five programs on the third cycle (Thursday).
-The positions go quickly because most programs review applications fast to select the most desirable candidates within the SOAP system.
+Another option for med school graduates is the NRMP Match Week Supplemental Offer and Acceptance Program® (SOAP), an organization which helps unmatched applicants find open spots.
+In the SOAP, applicants can apply to a maximum of 45 programs (30 programs during the first cycle (Monday), 10 programs during the second cycle (Wednesday), and five programs on the third cycle (Thursday).
+The positions go quickly because most programs review applications speedily to choose the most desirable candidates within the SOAP system.

 3. Practice as an assistant physician in under-staffed states